spamlab-iee/os/docs/tutorial.rst

 Try a few different graphic options for the contours, as changing the fill contours gradient to something like ``Greens_r``.
 You may also change the number of contours and the way they are built.
-In the right side, it is possible to configure with witch method the contouring will be performed, either as a count of number of poles inside a small circle around each node or by exponentially smoothing each point to every node using the Fisher distribution.
+In the right side, it is possible to configure which method will be used for the contouring, either as a count of the number of poles inside a small circle around each node or by exponentially smoothing each point to every node using the Fisher distribution.